gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

     - `commands` (required) : A list of `terraform` sub commands for which the hook should run before.
     - `execute` (required) : A list of command and arguments that should be run as the hook.
 For example, if `execute` is set as
       `["echo", "Foo"]`, the command `echo Foo` will be run.
+    - `working_dir` (optional) : The path to set as the working directory of the hook.
+Terragrunt will switch directory to this path prior to running the hook command.
+Defaults to the terragrunt configuration directory for `terragrunt-read-config` and `init-from-module` hooks, and the terraform module directory for other command hooks.
     - `run_on_error` (optional) : If set to true, this hook will run even if a previous hook hit an error, or in the case of "after" hooks, if the Terraform command hit an error.
 Default is false.